port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

-import ExampleCiJobBlueprint from "../\_ci_example_image_blueprint.mdx";
+import ExampleImageBlueprint from "../\_ci_example_image_blueprint.mdx";
-import ExampleImageBlueprint from "../\_ci_example_ci_job_blueprint.mdx";
+import ExampleCiJobBlueprint from "../\_ci_example_ci_job_blueprint.mdx";

 # Examples

 ## Basic create/update example

-In this example we create a blueprint for `ciJob` and then add code that uses Port's GitHub action to create a new entity every time the GitHub workflow that creates a new build runs:
+In this example we create a blueprint for `ciJob`.
+Using Port's GitHub action we will create a new entity every time the GitHub workflow runs:

 <ExampleCiJobBlueprint />